Materials-Consortia/OPTIMADE/optimade.md

 | 418  | Asked for a non-existent keyword                                      |
 | 422  | Database returned (200) but the translator failed                     |

+## <a name="h.3.4">3.4.
+API test database</a>

+The provider MUST supply one OPTiMaDe API test database.
+This database MAY be empty.

+This is a database at a separate OPTiMaDe base URL with example entries that reflects a specific OPTiMaDe implementation by the provider.

+Its purpose is for centralized testing of the provider's OPTiMaDe API implementation and for making sure the provider's OPTiMaDe databases are compliant with the declared version of the OPTiMaDe API.

 # <a name="h.4">4.
 API endpoints</a>

 The URL component that follows the base URL MUST represent one of the